alansun25/artist-release-tracker/README.md

 # Spotify Artist Radar

-*This project is in active development and is subject to change.*
+*This project is in active development and subject to change.*

 ## Current Features
 - Creates and populates a playlist with each specified artist's most recent single, album, or feature when you run `main.py` (in the `server` folder).